Does Medicare Pay for Nursing Home Care?

 They may also qualify for long-term care services such as assisted living, residential, or home health care provided by a licensed medical professional.

-The Veterans Administration provides financial assistance for nursing home care based on factors such as service-connected status, level of disability, and income.
+The Veterans Administration will likely provide financial assistance for nursing home care based on various factors such as service-connected status, level of disability, and income.

 Compare plans and enroll online